Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Introduction

-For RL to make a substantial impact in the aforementioned real-world applications, challenges \textbf{(1)} and \textbf{(2)} must be addressed.
-Fig. \ref{fig_intro} provides a forward-looking framework of implementing RL in real-world systems, a three-component process involving online autonomous learning and optimization while a RL algorithm is deployed, offline learning and statistical inference between deployments of a RL system, and a continuing deployment-redeployment process for continual improvement over the course of a RL system's lifetime.
-This continuing deployment-redeployment process is related to work on offline-to-online RL \citep{Guo2024_offline2online, Ball2023_O2O, Kim2024_O2O}, where policies learned offline are fine tuned via online RL, but this framework is broader and includes not only offline-to-online RL (i.e., warm starting the next deployment), but also online-to-offline knowledge transfer (i.e., creating generalizable knowledge from each deployment), and the continual offline-to-online-to-offline-... improvement process.
+For RL to make a substantial impact in the aforementioned real-world applications, challenges \textbf{C1} and \textbf{C2} must be addressed.
+Fig. \ref{fig_intro} provides a forward-looking framework of deploying RL in real-world systems: a three-component process involving online autonomous learning and optimization while a RL algorithm is deployed, offline learning and statistical inference between deployments of RL algorithms, and a continuing deployment-redeployment process for continual improvement over the course of a system's lifetime.
+Note that in practice, the online and offline phases may not be as neatly time-aligned as in Figure \ref{fig_intro}.
+A batch of data obtained via an online RL algorithm's interactions with the environment until a timepoint $t_0$ may be used for offline RL, simultaneously while the online RL algorithm remains in deployment for $t > t_0$.
+The conclusions from offline learning may then be used to update or deploy a new online RL algorithm at some timepoint $t_1 > t_0$ while the next batch of data from $t_0$ to $t_1$ is considered for offline learning, and so on.
+Figure \ref{fig_intro} abstracts this into a sequential process for conceptual clarity and to highlight the information transfer from online to offline and back in real-world deployments.
+This continuing deployment-redeployment process is related to work on offline-to-online RL \citep{Guo2024_offline2online, Ball2023_O2O, Kim2024_O2O}, where policies learned offline are fine tuned via online RL, but this framework is broader and includes not only offline-to-online RL (i.e., warm starting the next deployment), but also online-to-offline knowledge transfer (i.e., creating generalizable knowledge from each deployment), and the continual offline-to-online-to-offline-... iterative deployment process.
 Statistical methods are critical to enhancing sample efficiency in transitioning from offline to online, as well as ensuring the scientific utility of sequentially randomized data in transitioning from online to offline.